 Like you, I focus on student success.
-Aviso Retention connects higher education institutions with student success software to identify which students need support and when.
+Watermark Student Success & Engagement software (formerly Aviso Retention) connects higher education institutions with student success software to identify which students need support and when.
 While this platform helps college-level educators, it has taught me valuable lessons that apply to K-12 educators as well.

 Ask yourself these questions to ensure students are supported during this unprecedented return back to the classroom.

 A holistic approach to well-being has never been more critical.
 Educators must take steps to truly understand the challenges their students face both in the classroom and at home.